tundish/blathnaid/blathnaid/book/chapters.rst

 Then Fell resumed his account of Mayor Ingomer.
 How, after some sudden accident which no one could explain, Ingomer set up an inspectorate for pressure vessels, whose sky-high fees nearly put the Smiths entirely out of business.
-Luckily, the new Guild of Boilermakers, of which Ingomer was Director, was soon in place to take on the burden of both manufacture and assurance of all such things in the City.
+Luckily, the new Guild of Boilermakers, of which Ingomer was Director, was soon installed to manufacture, test and supply all such things in the City.

 But according to Fell, the Boilermakers still had a lot to learn when it came to metallurgy.
 They were diligent in the proving of their seams, yet they had no care at all that the flux was contaminating the Gin.